-- 3 It is the District's policy to - a. minimize erosion and sediment transport to lakes, streams, fens, and the Minnesota River; - 5 b. retain or control sediment on land and during land-disturbing activities; - 6 c. prevent resource degradation and loss or damage to property from erosion and sedimentation; - d. protect receiving water bodies, wetlands, and storm sewer inlets; and - e. require the preparation and implementation of erosion and sediment control plans to control runoff and erosion.
+- a. minimize erosion and sediment transport to lakes, streams, fens, and the Minnesota River; - b. retain or control sediment on land and during land-disturbing activities; - c. prevent resource degradation and loss or damage to property from erosion and sedimentation; - d. protect receiving water bodies, wetlands, and storm sewer inlets; and - e. require the preparation and implementation of erosion and sediment control plans to control runoff and erosion.